Doe or Die: Reception

-Although praising the album's lyricism, and rating it 3 out of 4 stars, Los Angeles Times writer Cheo H. Coker criticized some of the album's production, describing some of it as "lackluster beats."
-A critic for RapReviews.com gave the album an 8.5 out of 10 rating and labeled it as "AZ's best album to date", with the "most replay value".
-In regards to the Mafioso content, he stated "This album does deserve to be mentioned right alongside Only Built 4 Cuban Linx..., It Was Written, and Reasonable Doubt for popularizing the Mafioso style.
-In fact, it dropped before two of those three albums did."
-He however gave criticism to some of the album's production, and lack of consistency, explaining "Despite the shortcomings, the good tracks on this album are not just good, they are great!
-There are four that I would refer to as certified classics.
-The main problem with the album is that it could have been an all time classic itself if executive production had been better and the beat selection had been a little more on point in several cases.
-All in all, this album is slept on and should be viewed as a gem that must be in every true head's collection.".
+Although praising the album's lyricism, Los Angeles Times writer Cheo H. Coker criticized the album's production, describing some of it as "lackluster beats".
+In a retrospective review, a critic for RapReviews labeled Doe or Die as "AZ's best album to date", with the "most replay value".
+The reviewer believed it deserves to be mentioned alongside albums such as Only Built 4 Cuban Linx..., It Was Written, and Reasonable Doubt for popularizing the Mafioso style rap, highlighting the fact that Doe or Die preceded two of them.
+Simultaneously, he criticized some of the album's production and its lack of consistency.
+He ended the review, saying "All in all, this album is slept on and should be viewed as a gem that must be in every true head's collection".